Dental Assisting Program

 Are there Board Exams?
 If so, how do I find out more information about it?

 Yes, there are two Board Exams that graduates can take

 upon completion of the program.

 1) Registered Dental Assistant (RDA) exam is given by the Dental Board of California.
-The exam includes RDA Written, RDA Law & Ethics, and RDA Practical.
-The passing rate for our previous graduates is 90% for the Written is 100% for both the Law & Ethics and Practical.
+The exam includes RDA Written and RDA Law & Ethics.
+The passing rate for our previous graduates is 90% for the Written is 100% for both the Law & Ethics.
 For more information, please visit their website at http://dbc.ca.gov/